Get ready to transfer to IU Bloomington

 We’re thrilled that you want to attend IU Bloomington.
 Students from around the world are part of what makes our campus so dynamic and diverse.
 To apply for admission, contact the Office of International Services, who will guide you through the admission process for international students.

-If you’re interested in the Jacobs School of Music, you may apply using Apply IU or the Coalition Application.
+If you’re interested in the Jacobs School of Music, you may apply using the Apply IU Application.
 After submitting only one of these applications, you must complete the Jacobs Schools of Music supplemental application and submit an additional fee.Learn more about Jacobs School of Music requirements